I write page-turning, feel-good stories about self-discovery, second-chances, friendship, and community.

 My website Abra-K-Deborah is so called because I believe there is a little magic in storytelling.
 I have always told stories, not whoppers, although I expect I told a few of them too in my teenage years, but imaginary tales.
 First, to my younger brother and then to my daughter.
 Tell me a story about… they would say, and I’m sure they suggested the craziest things they could think of but I loved the challenge.
 In those quiet hours as I sat at the end of a bed and made up a tale, not knowing where the beginning would lead me, I felt a profound sense of calm and fulfilment.

-I believe our purpose, that heartfelt dream that drives us, is planted like a seed in our subconscious.
-As it takes root, the desire to achieve our goal can become all-consuming.
+I believe our purpose, that heartfelt dream that drives us, is planted like a seed in our hearts.
+As it takes root, the desire to achieve our goal can become all consuming.
 Mine wasn’t always to publish novels, as a schoolgirl I was desperate to become an occupational therapist and then, later in my career, to really make a difference in the way that health and social care were delivered.
 All of those dreams came true and I can look back now on a fulfilling and rewarding career.

 You can follow me on Twitter @DeborahKlee